Which Came First – The Chicken or the Cash Flow Problems

 Cause or Effect?
 Exploring the Relationship of Common Business Challenges and Cash Flow Problems

-“Access to capital” is commonly cited among the top cash flow problems for small business owners and startups, in particular.
-But often low cash flow is a symptom, not the cause.
+“Access to capital” is commonly cited among the top cash flow problems for small business owners and startups.
+But often, slow cash flow is a symptom, not the cause.

-We just published an article which listed the top ten reasons B2B startups fail – or fail to thrive – during their early years of existence.
-While “access to working capital” was not specifically listed among the reasons, many of the reasons that these small businesses failed tie back to cash flow problems in some way.
+Earlier, we published an article listing the top ten reasons B2B startups fail – or fail to thrive – during their early years.
+While “access to working capital” was not explicitly listed among the reasons, many of the reasons that these small businesses failed tie back to cash flow problems in some way.
 So much so that someone on LinkedIn asked why “access to capital” was not on the list:

 “Good info to share.
 I have read several articles that say the #2 reason for failure is the lack of revenue / cash flow / financing.”

 Is inadequate cash flow the cause or just the symptom when things are going sideways in a B2B startup or young business?
-It’s sort of a “which came first, the chicken, or the egg?” type of question.
+This is a classic “which came first, the chicken, or the egg?” type of question.
 It’s easy to point to lack of working capital or slow cash flow as the problem, when actually, cash flow problems are the result of another issue whose roots lie elsewhere.

-Here’s another look at the list we shared, along with an analysis of what symptoms might be present within a business experiencing the same type of challenge, along with steps you can take to address the challenge if you discover it in your organization.
+Here’s another look at the list we shared, along with an analysis of what symptoms might be present within a business experiencing the same type of challenge.
+We also share some steps you can take to address the challenges.

 More than Cash Flow Problems: Warning Signs of the Top 10 Challenges that Derail Startups and Small Businesses

-Emotional Pricing and No Understanding of Pricing (#1 and #4 on the list)
+Emotional Pricing and Not Understanding Your Pricing (#1 and #4 on the list)

-If goods or services aren’t priced high enough to produce the margins needed for a business to be profitable, it can quickly result in low cash flow.
-Conversely, if products are priced too high it can result in inadequate volume of sales needed to produce the revenues required to meet operational needs (and result in low cash flow).
+When goods or services aren’t priced high enough to produce the margins needed for a business to be profitable.
+Conversely, products priced too high can result in inadequate sales volumes and revenues required to meet operational needs.
+Both cases result in low cash flow and an unsustainable business model.

 You may be able to fix your pricing strategy by conducting some competitive research or establishing a value proposition that resonates with more buyers.
-You may also need to determine whether there is an adequate number of buyers in your target markets to support a particular product or service; if the market is inadequate, it might be necessary to scrap or table the item for the time being.
+Determine whether there is an adequate number of buyers in your target markets to support a particular product or service.
+If the market is inadequate, it might be necessary to scrap or table the item for the time being, or find a new market for your product.

 Living Too Large (#2 on the list)